hashicorp/terraform-provider-azurerm/website/docs/r/eventhub_namespace.html.markdown

 A `identity` block supports the following:

 * `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this Event Hub Namespace.
-The only possible value is `SystemAssigned`.
+Possible values are `SystemAssigned` or `UserAssigned`.

 ~> **Note:** Due to the limitation of the current Azure API, once an EventHub Namespace has been assigned an identity, it cannot be removed.